joelbetteridge/BNG-automation-pipeline/README.md

 This repository contains an automated spatial data pipeline and feasibility assessment calculating the statutory 10% Biodiversity Net Gain (BNG) target for a proposed 5.2 ha water infrastructure development.

-Designed to demonstrate commercial ecological consultancy workflows, this project bridges spatial mapping in ArcGIS Pro with a custom-built Python and SQL data pipeline to execute the DEFRA metric calculations, culminating in a preliminary client-facing report.
+Designed to demonstrate commercial ecological consultancy workflows, this project bridges spatial mapping in ArcGIS Pro with a custom-built Python and SQL data pipeline to execute the DEFRA metric calculations, culminated into a preliminary client-facing report.

 ## Project Structure